VIC Part E3 Stormwater - Roof drainage systems

 Introduction to this Part

-This Part sets out the requirements for a roof drainage system.
+This Part sets out the requirements for the design, construction, installation, replacement, repair, alteration and maintenance of any part of a roof drainage system

 - safeguard people from illness, injury or loss (including loss of amenity) due to the failure of a roof drainage installation; and

 - ensure that a roof drainage installation is adequate; and

 - safeguard the environment; and

 - ensure that a roof drainage installation is designed and is capable of being maintained so that throughout its serviceable life it will continue to satisfy Objectives (a) to (e).

 Buildings are to be provided with a roof drainage installation constructed to provide protection for people, property and the environment from the adverse effects of stormwater.

 A roof drainage system must provide an overflow device to transfer stormwater flows generated by extreme rainfall events.

 All internal roof drainage components must be watertight.